 These teeth provided important information about what dinosaurs ate and the ecology system at the time.

-Researchers suggest that at that time birds (i.e. neornithines) had replaced their teeth with a beak, and that many ate seeds for food.
-That may be an important reason of their survival.
+Researchers suggest that at that time birds (i.e. neornithines) had replaced their teeth with a beak and that many ate seeds for food.
+That may be an important reason for their survival.

 There may be other factors.
-For example, neornithines might grew faster, had a better muscle system allowing them to fly farther, and higher metabolic rates.
+For example, neornithines might grow faster, had a better muscle system allowing them to fly farther, and higher metabolic rates.
 These need future work to test.